 Who Was Nellie Bly?

-The marriage was the second one for both Michael Cochran and Bly's mother, Mary Jane, who wed after the deaths of their first spouses.
+The marriage was the second one for both Michael and Bly's mother, Mary Jane, who wed after the deaths of their first spouses.
 Michael had 10 children with his first wife and five more with Mary Jane, who had no prior children.

 Bly later enrolled at the Indiana Normal School, a small college in Indiana, Pennsylvania, where she studied to become a teacher.
-However, not long after beginning her courses there, financial constraints forced Bly to table her hopes for a higher education.
+However, not long after beginning her courses there, financial constraints forced Bly to table her hopes for higher education.
 After leaving the school, she moved with her mother to the nearby city of Pittsburgh, where they ran a boarding house together.

 What Did Nellie Bly Accomplish?